 My hometown note, a 1902 $5 National Bank Note from Cranford, New Jersey.

-There are so many ways to collect paper money.
-Examples include collecting hometown National currency and obsolete banknotes, Confederate currency and large size type notes.
+There are so many ways to start a paper money collection.
+Examples include collecting hometown National currency and obsolete banknotes and Confederate currency.
+Large size notes inclued silver certificates, legal tender and gold certificates.
 Small size notes are very popular and some collectors focus on star replacement notes, block letter sets or World War II emergency note sets.
-Others collect high grade examples and form registry sets with PCGS currency and PMG currency in which they complete with other collectors and post pictures with a weighted numerical ranking.
+Others collect high grade banknotes and form registry sets with PCGS and PMG currency in which they complete with other collectors and post pictures with a weighted numerical ranking.

 The large size currency series lasted from 1865 through 1923 and is arguably the most popular and well collected of all the currency types.
-The art work is beautiful and they often have nicknames such as the black eagle, chief, bison and battleship just to name a few.
+Paper money art work is beautiful and they often have nicknames such as the black eagle, chief, bison and battleship just to name a few.

-Grading notes is also an important aspect of collecting and this comes with experience.
+Grading currency is also an important aspect of collecting and this comes with experience.
 Paper money grades range from 1 being the lowest through 70 which is the highest possible grade.
 Third party grading companies such as PCGS currency and PMG currency are the finest and widely respected in the hobby.
-They authenticate, assign a numerical grade and 'slab' the note in a encased holder.
-The grade of a note does affect the price, in some cases tremendously.
+Grading companies authenticate, assign a numerical grade and 'slab' the note in a encased holder.
+The grade of a bill does affect the price, in some cases tremendously.

 There is a lot of information to research and things learn about and that is one aspect that makes collecting paper money so enjoyable and generally, in time, profitable!
 So take some time, look, learn and dive into the wonderful hobby that is loved by so many passionate collectors including yours truly!